PaulYannJay/ModelSupergene/README.txt

 These tables describe the state of the two populations ("deme") every generation.
 The output are either the genotype frequencies (in SingleTimeSeries_\*; Please refer to the list at the end of this document to identify each genotype) or the haplotype frequencies.

-These outputs (either of the single simulations or the sensitivity analyses) can be plotted using an R script.
+These outputs (either of the single simulations or the sensitivity analyses) can be plotted using R scripts.
 The main plots can be produced with the script PlotPaper20-12-23.R.
 This script imports the other R script (inputGenotypes.R), which associates genotype numbers to genotypes.

 Genotype list:
 1--> Population=1, Genotype=BA/BA